Food Recovery Programs

 Our three food recovery programs—Backyard Harvest, Farmers Market Recovery, and Wholesale Produce Recovery—connect our community partners with fresh, free food.
 At the same time, our programs fight climate change and engage our community in meaningful action.

-The Backyard Harvest program conducts volunteer-powered harvests of surplus fruit on hundreds of private properties, public parks, orchards, and farms throughout Los Angeles and Ventura counties.
-We harvest anything that grows in Southern California, including lots of citrus, persimmons, avocados, pomegranates, guavas, and more!
-The Backyard Harvest program connects nutritious, local fruit with hunger relief organizations, and provides a hands-on opportunity to prevent food waste and fight food insecurity for volunteers of all ages.
+Volunteers in the Backyard Harvest program glean surplus fruit on hundreds of private properties, public parks, orchards, and farms throughout Los Angeles and Ventura counties.
+We harvest almost anything that grows in Southern California, including lots of citrus, persimmons, avocados, pomegranates, guavas, and more!
+The Backyard Harvest program connects nutritious, local fruit with hunger relief organizations, and provides volunteers with a hands-on opportunity to prevent food waste and fight food insecurity.

 How it works